 Please note that there is no need to inform IT Services of phishing scams which clearly directed at external services, such as online banking, Ebay, Paypal, Hotmail, Amazon, etc. While University members may fall for such scams, doing so does not directly place University services at risk.
 IT Services is not well-placed, and does not have the resources, to take action as a result of such scams.

-External organisations are interested in reports of such scams and you may wish to report these to organisations such as Bank Safe Online (where a bank or other financial institution is being targetted) or directly to the organisation named in the scam.
+External organisations are interested in reports of such scams and you may wish to report these to organisations such as Financial Fraud Action UK (where a bank or other financial institution is being targetted) or directly to the organisation named in the scam.